-Mark often recommends Barricade, a pre-emergent herbicide that is available at Amazon and lasts for six months.
-He says it works on both warm and cool season weeds, so it can be applied in early spring and again in early fall to control the majority of weeds all year long.
-Of course there is a wide array of pre-emergents available to choose from.
-See a full list at extension.uga.edu.
+Mark often recommends Barricade, a pre-emergent herbicide available at Amazon that lasts for six months.
+He says it works on both warm and cool season weeds, so it can be applied in late winter or early spring and again in early fall to control the majority of weeds all year long.

 Fertilizing is another important task, both for the farms and for home lawns.
 Just like homeowners, we take soil samples from several areas of the NG Turf farms and send them to the UGA Extension Service for testing to see what nutrients are needed.